Patrick Wisdom Player Props: Cubs vs. Padres

-The Chicago Cubs, including Patrick Wisdom and his .773 slugging percentage over his past 10 games, take on starter Blake Snell and the San Diego Padres at Wrigley Field, Tuesday at 7:40 PM ET.
+On Wednesday, Patrick Wisdom (.732 slugging percentage in past 10 games, including five home runs) and the Chicago Cubs play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 7:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Dodgers.
+In his last game he had a hitless showing (0-for-2) against the Padres.

 Patrick Wisdom Game Info & Props vs. the Padres